In this post, you will learn what is content SEO and how to optimize your content for search engines and users using

 A great way to do this is to find out long-tail keywords that are related to your main keyword and use those in your sub-headings.

 Start typing your main keyword in the Google search box and take note of the different suggestions.
-These are great keywords to including your subheadings and content.
+These are great keywords to include in your subheadings and content.

 Another way to find out related keywords is to search for the main keyword in Google and look for the ‘People Also Ask’ section.

 Use LSI keywords in your content